Dulebes: Possible migration and branches of the tribe

 In the West, in the mid-10th century, Al-Masudi mentioned them as Dūlāba and their "king" (ruler) as Wānjslāf (most probably Wenceslaus I, Duke of Bohemia).
 According to the Chronica Boemorum chronicle by Cosmas of Prague (written in 1119–1125), a fortified settlement Doudleby, which exists even today, was part of Slavník's territory in the South Bohemian Region.
+However, their location and boundaries in the territory of Czech Republic is related to the abandoned hypothesis about the Czech tribes.

 In Pannonian Basin, in the charter by Emperor of the Carolingian Empire, Louis II (843–876), appears Tudleipin in a list of possessions of the Salzburg archbishop Adalwin; church Dudleipin built by Duke of Lower Pannonia, Pribina (846–861), is recorded in Conversio Bagoariorum et Carantanorum (c.
 870); comitatus Dudleipa is mentioned in the "Letter of King Arnulf of 891" written during the time of Otto II (973–983), the county probably located in the territory of later Vas County; a locality called Dulieb in the Upper Drava region is mentioned in the Tyrolean act from 1060.
 Part of these toponyms most probably was located near Bad Radkersburg and in-between of it and Leibnitz separated by Mur river.
 Today exist many hydronyms and toponyms on the territory of Poland, Austria, Slovenia, Croatia, Bosnia and Serbia which derive from *dudleb-.